 trips abroad easier.
 Therefore a residence order may be appropriate in a case where one parent unreasonably withholds consent to normal holiday trips abroad or tends to wait until the last minute when travel has become expensive.

+More and more parents see shared care as the best solution.
 Initially there was case law to say that shared residence orders should only be made if the parents agreed and cooperated.
 This meant that if there was a real dispute and both parents applied for residence or one parent applied for shared residence and the other one did not agree, the court would not make the order.
 This has now changed and the courts are more willing to make shared residence orders in appropriate cases.

 A shared residence order does not mean that the child will live one week with one parent and the next week with the other parent, or 3½ days each week with each parent.
 The time the child spends with each parent can still vary, for example, in a 14-day cycle with 5 of 14 nights with the father and the remaining with the mother, or of course the other way round.
 This will very much depend on the circumstances including work patterns and location of the parents’ homes and the child’s school.
 Nevertheless, unequal time can determine maintenance payments through the Child Support Agency.